Skip to content

 Does a Dutch AI chatbot actually speak good Dutch?

 Yes, and for Dutch SMBs that is the whole point.
 Modern LLMs (Claude, GPT-5, Gemini) speak Dutch at a level where customers no longer notice they are talking to AI, and certainly not to a translated English bot.
-We write prompts in Dutch, feed the bot Dutch-language content from your knowledge base, and test on real customer questions before go-live.
-For region-specific nuances (Flemish, sector jargon) we tune the tone.
+Prompts are written in Dutch, the bot is fed Dutch-language content from your knowledge base, and testing on real customer questions happens before go-live.
+For region-specific nuances (Flemish, sector jargon) the tone is tuned accordingly.
 A Dutch AI chatbot feels different to a translated bot: it uses your words, your form of address (informal je/jij or formal u, your call) and your brand voice.

 What are the benefits of a chatbot?